PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/README.md

 Click on the `Create Identity` button to create a new identity.
 Once the identity is created, you will your `DID` on the screen.

-### 3. Add credentials
+### 3. Add KYC age credentials

 We will use the [PolygonID sample issuer](https://issuer-ui.polygonid.me/) to issue a `KYCAgeCredential` to your `DID`.

 1. Navigate to the [PolygonID sample issuer](https://issuer-ui.polygonid.me/).
 2. Import a new `KYCAgeCredential-v4.json` schema from https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json/KYCAgeCredential-v4.json
-3. Issue a `SIG` based `KYCAgeCredential` to your `DID` using the schema imported in the previous step.
+3. Issue a `SIG` based `KYCAgeCredential` to your `DID` using the schema imported in the previous step and open up QR code page of the issued credential.
-4. Go the details page of the issued credential and copy the URL(E.g. https://issuer-ui.polygonid.me/credentials/issued/65f79d53-a5db-11ee-93b5-0242ac120009).
+4. Click on the `Add KYC Age Credential` in the wallet application button to add credentials to your identity.
+It will open up a QR code scanner.
-5. Click on the `Add KYC Age Credential` button to add credentials to your identity.
-Enter the credential URL in the dialog box and click on the `Add` button.
+5. Scan the QR code generated in step 4.
+It might be hard to scan the QR code from the same device, so you can instead take a photo of the QR code from another device and scan it.
 6. MetaKeep will ask for your consent to sign a message to create a new credential.
 Click on the `Allow` button to sign the message and a new credential will be added to your identity.

 ### 4. View credentials